elyra-ai/elyra/docs/source/getting_started/installation.md

 -->
 ## Installation

-The Elyra [JupyterLab extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) can be installed using `pip`, `conda`, or from source code.
+The Elyra [JupyterLab extensions](https://jupyterlab.readthedocs.io/en/stable/user/extensions.html) can be installed from PyPI, conda, or from source code.

 Note: JupyterLab currently requires a re-build after installing any extension.